-Press releases will be distributed throughout Sonoma County to announce the toll-free voter assistance hotline which provides assistance in English and in Spanish with the ability to connect voters with disabilities with TTY (Text Telephone), allowing voters who are deaf, hard of hearing, or speech-impaired to use the telephone to communicate with the ROV staff.
-Future press releases will state that the voter assistance hotline has TDD abilities.
+Press releases will be distributed throughout Sonoma County to announce the tollfree voter assistance hotline ((800) 750-8683) which provides assistance in English and in Spanish.
+A dedicated Telecommunications Device for the Deaf (TDD) line is available at (707) 565-6888.
+This allows voters who are deaf, hard of hearing, or speech-impaired to use the telephone to communicate with the ROV staff.
+Future press releases will also include the TDD phone number and availability of telephone interpreter services.

-Main print and online media outlets such as the Sonoma Media Investments (covers multiple print and online platforms throughout the County, including the Press Democrat), Kenwood Press, Bodega Bay Navigator, Bay Area News Group, Sonoma West Times as well as radio stations that cover the County will be utilized as much as possible for press release distribution.
+Main print and online media outlets, such as Sonoma Media Investments (covers multiple print and online platforms throughout the County, including the Press Democrat), Kenwood Press, Bodega Bay Navigator, Bay Area News Group, Sonoma West Times, and radio stations that cover the County, will be utilized as much as possible for press release distribution.
 Sonoma County has no dedicated TV news outlet but will provide press releases to the TV media outlets that the County Communications Team typically works with including ABC7, KGO, KPIX, KRON, KSRO, KSVY and KTVU.

-Printed materials, such as a direct postcard will advise voters of accessible ballot options.
+Printed materials, such as a direct postcard, will advise voters of accessible ballot options.